fallen-icarus/cardano-loans/README.md

 By requiring the lender to store the loan amount with the Offer Token, the borrower is able to accept the loan without any other input from the lender.
 The additional 3 ADA is required when the loan asset is ADA because storing the beacons requires a minimum amount of ADA, which is unavailable to the borrower when they accept the loan.
 When the loan is accepted, it will be stored with at least three tokens (the Active token, the LenderID, and the BorrowerID).
 The minimum amount of ADA required for storing these three tokens is 2.844600 ADA, rounded to 3 ADA for convenience.

 Multiple lenders can make an offer to the borrower.
 Each lender will have their own Offer UTxO located at the borrower's address.
 The borrower can check his/her own loan address and see what other offers were made.
 The borrower can check the `OfferDatum` for:
-1. **What the loan's interest rate will be.**
+1. **The loan's interest rate.**
-2. **What the collateralization ratio is for each collateral asset.**
+2. **The relative values of loan asset(s) to collateral asset(s).**
 The lenders are also able to see what other offers have been made to the borrower.
 This breeds natural competition between lenders.

 **Even though the lender's assets are stored at the borrower's address, the lender maintains spending custody of their Offer UTxO.** The only way the borrower can spend the Offer UTxO is if they are accepting the lender's offer and initiating the loan.
 Thanks to the Lender ID being a beacon token, it is easy to query all UTxOs associated with that lender.

 ##### Closing an Offer
-If the lender changes their mind about their offer *prior* to it being accepted by the borrower, or if the borrower accepts a different offer, the lender may close the offer and reclaim their "Offer UTxO" accordingly:
+If the lender changes their mind about their offer *prior* to it being accepted by the borrower, or if the borrower accepts a different offer, the lender may close the offer and reclaim their Offer UTxO accordingly:

 1. The `CloseOffer` redeemer must be used for the loan validator and the `BurnBeaconToken` redeemer must be used for the minting policy.
 2. The datum attached to the UTxO must be an `OfferDatum`.
 If it isn't, then this UTxO cannot possibly be an Offer.